 Long-term numbers for 30 years after diagnosis are similar to those at the decade mark, except that more people get better and can live on their own.
 The lifetime risk of suicide for people with schizophrenia is about 5%, but getting treatment and taking medication seems to lower that risk.

-Women seem to be better at staying in recovery long-term than men.
+Women seem to be better than men at staying in recovery long term.

 What Affects the Outcome?

 If you or a loved one has schizophrenia, here are a couple of things that may show how well you’ll do long-term: